-2. (1) An applicant for registration for the degree shall have been admitted to a minimum four year degree of Bachelor in the University of New South Wales, or other approved University, after a course of study of not less than four full-time years and at a standard acceptable to the Committee.
+2. (1) An applicant for registration for the degree shall have been admitted to a minimum four year full-time degree of Bachelor in the University of New South Wales, or other approved degree from another University, at a standard acceptable to the Committee.

-- (2) In special circumstances a person may be permitted to register as a candidate for the degree by submitting evidence of such academic and professional attainments as may be approved by the Committee. - (3) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine. - 3.
-(1) An application to register as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least one full calendar month before the commencement of the session in which the candidate desires to register.
+(2) In special circumstances a person may be permitted to register as a candidate for the degree by submitting evidence of such academic and professional attainments as may be approved by the Committee.

+(3) Notwithstanding any other provisions of these conditions the Committee may require an applicant to demonstrate fitness for registration by carrying out such work and sitting for such examinations as the Committee may determine.

+3. (1) An application to register as a candidate for the degree shall be made on the prescribed form which shall be lodged with the Registrar at least one full calendar month before the commencement of the session in which the candidate desires to register.